 Learn more about our school on the Sarah Dooley Center for Autism website.

 Our Early Autism Services are offered in a nurturing classroom setting for 3-hour morning and afternoon sessions five days a week.
 We serve children ages 2 to 5 who are medically diagnosed with autism spectrum disorder.
 This program is one of the first of its kind in Central Virginia.
 We use a 1:1 staff ratio.

 A Board Certified Behavior Analyst supervises the program, which is based on best-practice Applied Behavioral Analysis (ABA) methodology.
 Learn more.

 Our weekday after-school and all-day programs offer recreational services when school is not in session.
-To best serve children with autism and other intellectual and developmental disabilities, the staff-to-student ratio does not exceed 1:4.
+To best serve individuals with autism and other intellectual and developmental disabilities, the staff-to-client ratio does not exceed 1:4.

 Our In-Home Behavioral Treatment program allows families to keep their children in their homes and communities.